-There is no Northern Ireland equivalent to NICE, SMC or AWMSG .
+There is no Northern Ireland equivalent to England’s National Institute of Health and Care Excellence (NICE), the Scottish Medicines Consortium (SMC), or the All Wales Medicines Strategy Group (AWMSG).
 In practice, most NICE decisions are implemented locally, meaning that a positive NICE decision should lead to reimbursement in Northern Ireland.
-Though this should not affect a brand’s overarching UK launch and communications strategy, it is important to know the local stakeholder bodies that operate in Northern Ireland and how they engage with NICE and the NHS.
+Though this should not affect a brand’s overarching UK launch and communications strategy, it is important to know the local stakeholder bodies that operate in Northern Ireland and how they engage with NICE and the National Health Service (NHS).

 Northern Ireland’s Payer Stakeholders

-In Northern Ireland, the national health service is known as Health and Social Care (HSC).
+In Northern Ireland, the NHS is known as Health and Social Care (HSC).
 It provides health services and medicines free of charge to residents.
-These services are delivered by five HSC trusts, distributed by region: Belfast, South Eastern, Southern, Northern and Western.
+These services are delivered by five HSC trusts, distributed by region: Belfast, South Eastern, Southern, Northern, and Western.

 Important Points to Keep in Mind

 There is no separate Health Technology Appraisal (HTA) body in Northern Ireland that assesses medicines for use within the HSC.
 Northern Ireland essentially adopts NICE guidance after confirming it is applicable locally, despite NICE not formally considering Northern Ireland when developing its guidance.